yogurtcon/some_things/README.md

 # 2020/4/14

 Thousands of years later, I came back.
 You guys didn't expect it, right?
 I didn't expect it, too.
 I didn't expect that I would come back after such a long time.
 In this period of time, I am still playing and changing games.
 Today, I think of two labels for myself.
 Although they are not very accurate, one is called 'new-struck', because I like new things very much, and the other is called 'the party of loopholes', that sounds interesting.
 After playing the game, I finally changed my paper to a more satisfactory one, it's not easy, yes.
 Next, I have to do something, although I think I will continue to be a saltfish.

+# 2020/4/21

+U know what, I feel like I'm spending my summer vacation now.
+The weather is getting hotter.
+I still have nothing to do all day.
+I've been at home for several months.
+Have I made any progress in any aspect?
+I haven't learned at all.
+I haven't made any progress in English.
+I haven't watched programming at all.
+I play games and watch videos every day.
+I stay up late at night and watch mobile phones.
+It's really a terrible thing that I can muddle through these months 。 Talk about the past few days, I've entered the talent pool of Netease game again.
+I didn't pass the interview about the programming teacher that Iman asked me to go to, and then the voice of China